Should I Sign An Arbitration Agreement? A Guide

 Benefits of an Arbitration Agreement

-Regardless of the type of arbitration agreement, signing any type of arbitration agreement will provide certain benefits and drawbacks for the parties.
+Regardless of the type of arbitration agreement, signing any arbitration agreement will provide specific benefits and drawbacks for the parties.
 Some benefits for one party will be drawbacks for the other, and vice versa.
 Because this article is aimed at helping employees decide if signing an arbitration agreement is the best practice, the benefits and drawbacks will be discussed from the employee’s point of view.
 However, the effect on the employer will be noted when dramatically different.

 Some benefits of signing an arbitration agreement include:

-• Finality: Arbitration awards are usually final and binding, and the possibility of an appeal is very limited.
+Arbitration awards are usually final and binding, and the possibility of an appeal is very limited.
 Therefore, it is unlikely that it will drag out.

 Drawbacks of Arbitration Agreement